jclauzel/Py-Hdfm-Gooey/README.md

 * Install Python from: https://www.python.org/downloads/

-* Install pyside6 this is required for the UI to render the different controls being used:
+* Install pyside6 this is required for the UI to render the different controls being used.
+To install pyside6 open an elevated command shell and run:

     python -m pip install pyside6